Alexandra DeWitt

-Alexandra DeWitt is a fictional a character appearing in American comic books published by DC Comics.
+Alexandra DeWitt is a fictional character appearing in American comic books published by DC Comics.
 She is the girlfriend of Kyle Rayner before he receives the Green Lantern power ring from Ganthet.
 She is best known, however, as the murder victim whose manner of disposal led writer Gail Simone to coin the phrase "women in refrigerators".
 DeWitt first appears with Kyle at the end of Green Lantern vol. 3, #48 (January 1994).

 Fictional character history

 Time with Kyle Rayner

 As a photographer for a major newspaper in Los Angeles, Alex is annoyed by Kyle's somewhat immature attitude towards work.
 When Kyle reveals the new ring he has received, she is at first apprehensive, but she agrees to help Kyle train himself to use his new powers.
 Alex's time with Kyle is short-lived, however.
 Kyle returns home to find that Major Force has strangled Alex and stuffed her in the refrigerator.